notmessenger/jsdoc-plugins/README.md

 # emberListensTag

-Adds @observes tag to those DocBlocks that should have it

 Adds @listens tag to those DocBlocks that should have it

 The [Ember.js on()](http://emberjs.com/api/classes/Ember.Evented.html#method_on) method subscribes to a named event with